 Take the Kids

-Family-friendly resorts often lure families in with free kids’ meals with the purchase of adult ones.
+Family-friendly resorts often lure families in by offering free kids’ meals with the purchase of adult ones.
 It’s a great way to bring the whole family without spending more than you would if you went as a couple.
-The Caribbean’s Dream Resorts have a generous “kids stay, play, and eat free” program with up to two children eating free at the hotel restaurant with a paying adult.
+To find examples, see 15 All-Inclusive Resorts Where Kids Stay Free.

 Scan the Local Newspaper

-Purchase a newspaper at your destination and check the ads and any inserts, looking for restaurants promoting buy-one-get one deals or free appetizer coupons.
+Purchase a newspaper at your destination or pick up a local free publication and check the ads and any inserts, looking for restaurants promoting buy-one-get-one deals or free appetizer coupons.
 The town or city’s tourist office may also have books with deals and discounts.
 Not into going into tourism offices?
-Look at their websites before you leave.
-You can often request free materials that get sent straight to your house.
+Look at their websites before you leave to find discounts and freebies.

 More from SmarterTravel: